darrturner5/Thermal-Tracking-Experiment/README.md

+# THERMAL TRACKING EXPERIMENT
-# How do different PID tuning methods affect Thermal Camera accuracy?
+## How do different PID tuning methods affect Thermal Camera accuracy?

 # What is Thermal Imaging and why does it matter?